 - (6) No sound systems shall be allowed. - C. A bar/cocktail lounge is permitted only as an accessory use to a restaurant; shall occupy a space separated from the dining room area; must be located within the structure; shall have a capacity not to exceed forty percent (40%) of normal dining room seating capacity, and a standup bar with or without stools.
-Live entertainment, including customer dancing, is permitted. - D. Outdoor storage of materials related to commercial uses: - (1) All materials to be stored outdoors shall be directly related to the principal use on the site. - (2) Outdoor storage shall comply with the bulk requirements of the underlying zoning district and related principal use. - (3) The outdoor storage area shall not exceed twenty percent (20%) of the gross floor area of the principal building. - (4) Outdoor storage shall not interfere with parking, site access or on-site circulation of vehicles and pedestrians. - (5) Materials shall be stored in an environmentally safe and orderly fashion, and shall be properly secured.
-The contents of outdoor storage shall be temporary in nature. - (6) Outdoor storage areas shall be screened from adjoining properties and shall conform to landscaping and screening requirements of these Regulations. - (7) The limit or area of approved outdoor storage shall be physically delineated, controlled and contained by buildings, structures, fencing, landscaping or a combination thereof to screen said area and the contents therein.
+Live entertainment, including customer dancing, is permitted. - D. Outdoor storage of materials related to commercial uses: - (1) All materials to be stored outdoors shall be directly related to the principal use on the site. - (2) Outdoor storage shall comply with the bulk requirements of the underlying zoning district and related principal use. - (3) The outdoor storage area shall be restricted to the following standards: - A. B-1 District: up to 20 percent of lot area - B. B-2 District: up to 20 percent of lot area - C. LOR District: up to 20 percent of lot area - D. I-1 District: up to 40 percent of lot area - E. I-2 District: up to 40 percent of lot area - F. I-3 District: up to 40 percent of lot area - (4) Outdoor storage shall not interfere with parking, site access or on-site circulation of vehicles and pedestrians. - (5) Materials shall be stored in an environmentally safe and orderly fashion, and shall be properly secured. - (6) Outdoor storage areas shall be screened from adjoining properties and shall conform to landscaping and screening requirements of these Regulations. - (7) The limit or area of approved outdoor storage shall be physically delineated, controlled and contained by buildings, structures, fencing, landscaping or a combination thereof to screen said area and the contents therein.